hirosystems/clarinet/docs/how-to-guides/how-to-check-contract.md

 title: Check Contracts
 ---

 Clarinet provides syntax and semantics checkers for Clarity.

+*Topic*:

+- [x] Check your contracts

 You can verify if the Clarity code in your project is valid with the command listed below.

 ```bash
 $ clarinet check